psygo/flutter_firebase_auth_benchmark/README.md

 # Flutter Firebase Authentication Benchmark

+> **This was an interesting experiment but isn't really going to be scalable or easily turned into a package.
+What I'm going to do is turn it into a package from scratch, focusing on the Flutter native `StreamBuilder` and `rxdart` observables and Dart `Streams` to manage the state of multiple widgets when necessary, instead of using Provider or other high-level packages.
+This repo will still be up as a learning experience for others.**

 A benchmark for Authentication through Firebase in Flutter.

 Heavily inspired design by the [`flutter_login`](https://pub.dev/packages/flutter_login) package, by Near Huscarl.
 Even though it is not as pretty or so intensely parameterized, the overall structure of the code is much more simple and accessible &mdash; in part, this is due to using `AnimatedSwitcher` and `Visibility` widgets to handle animations, instead of customized raw animations.